 The customs are organized & computerized and they will complete the form for you.
 Your data goes in the computer & the form is printed out for you which you need to bring it over from counter #1 to counter# 2.
 They’ll usually print out 2 forms, one of them (import) which they’ll keep and give you the export form which you will need to sign at two sections.
 See the image below.

 The validity of the form is usually 30 days and you MUST return the export form to the Customs Counter when you exit Thailand.
 Failing to do so, there is a fine of 1,000 baht a day, with a maximum of 10,000 baht if you return/depart late (up to 6 months).

 Note: You can enter and exit Thailand from any borders provided you do it within 30 days, i.e. You enter Thai via Bukit Kayu Hitam and exited using the Wang Kelian border.

-The process is quite simple to be honest and you may want to skip border crossing on Malaysian public holidays as the waiting que at the border can be long and you may just stuck there for hours.
+The process is quite simple, to be honest, and you may want to skip border crossing on Malaysian public holidays as the waiting queue at the border can be long and you may just be stuck there for hours.
 Alternatively, go to other small borders such as in Wang Kelian etc as they may not be busy as Bukit Kayu Hitam / Dan Nok border.

 Do I need Compulsory Motor insurance (CMI) for my vehicle?

-Yes and it is compulsory if you’re driving/riding in Thailand.
-Please note, the CMI only covers bodily injury (Max 80,000 Thai Baht – varies based on underwriter) and not for the repair works on vehicle(s).
-This can usually be purchased near border crossings into the country and it usually cost about RM 20 for 9 days.
+Yes, and it is compulsory if you’re driving/riding in Thailand.
+Please note, the CMI only covers bodily injury (Max 80,000 Thai Baht – varies based on underwriter) and not for the repair works on the vehicle(s).
+This can usually be purchased near border crossings into the country and it usually costs about RM 20 for 9 days.